ds-horizon/delivr-sdk-ota/README.md

-# React Native Module for CodePush
+# React Native Module for OTA Updates
 <!-- React Native Catalog -->

 > ⚠️ This SDK currently supports only the React Native Old Architecture.
 We are working on providing support for New Architecture (Fabric/TurboModules).